 Or they’re trying to mesmerize the crowd at a conference enough to purchase their latest book, guidebook, eBook, workshop, or DVD.

 Remember, it’s a business.
 You are selling yourself, your stories and/or your products all the time.
 Nothing will happen if you don’t make it happen.
-Put yourself out there and play the part.
+Put yourself out there, promote and brand yourself, and play the part.

 Aspiring writers are often led to believe that writing a resounding query letter is all it takes to snag those magazine assignments.

-Although creating a breathtaking query letter is an important part of your marketing strategy, it’s definitely not the only marketing tool in your toolbox.
+Although creating an enticing query letter is an important part of your marketing strategy, it’s definitely not the only marketing tool in your toolbox.

 In an era when some travel writers and bloggers are achieving the status of minor rock stars, we have to use every appropriate marketing technique possible to stand out above the horde of other writers and to sell our stories.